FudaWiki/fudawiki-files/hanafuda/suits.md

 title: Hanafuda Suits
 description: Four-card sets, each themed around a particular plant, representing a specific month or number
 published: true
-date: 2022-10-07T15:30:05.120Z
+date: 2022-11-21T03:36:19.655Z
 tags: hanafuda suits
 editor: markdown
 dateCreated: 2022-04-01T17:56:39.394Z
 ---

+Typically speaking, a **suit** in a hanafuda deck refers to the specific plant or flower on the card.

+A standard [Hanafuda](/en/hanafuda) deck consists of 12 suits, and each suit has 4 cards.
+Each suit represents one of the 12 months of the year.
+In practice, these represent the 12 numbers of a [Mekurifuda](/en/mekurifuda) deck, or a Portuguese playing card deck.

-There are 12 suits of 4 cards each in the standard [Hanafuda](/en/hanafuda) deck.
-These are presented below in various orders, each of which may be utilized depending on the game played or the region of origin.
-Some specialty decks also come with a 13th or both 13th and 14th suit, which are added to the deck to enable altered gameplay or a greater number of participants.
+The 12 suits are arranged in a sequence, which may vary depending on the game played or the region of origin.
+The different arrangement of suits are described below.

+Some specialty decks, especially those made by Matsui Tengudo, included a 13th suit, or even a 14th suit, which enable altered gameplay or a greater number of participants.
 # Arrangement of Suits
 The following chart shows the ordering of the suits according to different schemes.
 The "#" column gives the numeric value for each suit, while "Month" gives the month of the year associated with it in a given scheme.
 Note that the month associations are not applicable for "stripped" decks containing fewer than 12 suits.